Poetics (Aristotle): Overview

-Aristotle also draws a famous distinction between the tragic mode of poetry and the type of history writing practiced among the Greeks.
+Aristotle also draws a famous distinction between the tragic mode of poetry and the type of history-writing practiced among the Greeks.
 Whereas history deals with things that took place in the past, tragedy concerns itself with what might occur, or could be imagined to happen.
-History deals with particulars, whose relation to one another is marked by contingency, accident or chance.
+History deals with particulars, whose relation to one another is marked by contingency, accident, or chance.
 Contrariwise, poetic narratives are determined objects, unified by a plot whose logic binds up the constituent elements by necessity and probability.
-In this sense, he concluded, such poetry was more philosophical than history in so far as it approximates to a knowledge of universals.
+In this sense, he concluded, such poetry was more philosophical than history was in so far as it approximates a knowledge of universals.

 Synopsis

 Aristotle distinguishes between the genres of "poetry" in three ways: